 What is familial adenomatous polyposis?

-Classic familial adenomatous polyposis (called FAP or classic FAP) is a genetic condition.
+Classic familial adenomatous polyposis, called FAP or classic FAP, is a genetic condition.
 It is diagnosed when a person develops more than 100 adenomatous colon polyps.
-An adenomatous polyp is an area where normal cells that line the inside of a person’s colon begin to make mucous and form a mass on the inside of the intestinal tract.
+An adenomatous polyp is an area where normal cells that line the inside of a person’s colon begin to make mucus and form a mass on the inside of the intestinal tract.
 The average age for polyps to develop in people with FAP is in the mid-teens.
 More than 95% of people with FAP will have multiple colon polyps by age 35.
 If FAP is not recognized and treated, there is almost a 100% chance that a person will develop colorectal cancer.
 The risk of colon cancer is 87% by age 45.

 There is also an increased chance of developing cancer in the stomach and/or small intestines.
-Other types of cancer found in families with FAP include hepatoblastoma, which is a type of liver cancer seen in young children; papillary thyroid cancer; pancreatic, adrenal, and bile duct cancers; and a low risk of a type of brain cancer called medulloblastoma.
+Other types of cancer found in families with FAP include hepatoblastoma, a type of liver cancer seen in young children; desmoid tumors/desmoid fibromatosis, a locally aggressive tumor that does not metastasize; papillary thyroid cancer; pancreatic, adrenal, and bile duct cancers; and a low risk of a type of brain cancer called medulloblastoma.

 Not all symptoms of FAP are cancer-related.
 Some additional features of FAP may include: